giacgiuliari/doctorate-against-humanity/README.md

 Black cards have sentences with blacks, white cards are used to fill in the blanks.

 Both types of cards are generated starting from two lists, `black.txt` and `white.txt`.
-The lists specify the contents of each card, one per line (see examples in `examples/`).
+The lists specify the contents of each card, one per line (see examples).
 For black cards, "blanks" are represented by `_` characters.
 For example, the line
 ```
 Study _ and become _!
 ```
 will be rendered a card saying "Study *blank* to become a *blank*!".